What are program-related investments (PRIs)? - Exponent Philanthropy

 Program-related investments (PRIs) are loans or other investments made by a foundation to support its charitable purpose.
-PRIs count toward a foundation’s distribution requirement as long as they meet a few basic requirements.
-And the best part is that the funds are generally returned to the foundation to be used for other PRIs or grants.
+They count toward a foundation’s distribution requirement as long as they meet specific criteria.
+The key advantage?
+The funds are typically returned to the foundation, allowing them to be reinvested in future PRIs or grants.

 How does a PRI work?